Sheep-y/MarsHorizonMods/ModLoader/Alternatives.md

 9. Place mods in their own subfolder under the loader subfolder.
 For example, the "Informed" mod may be placed as `Mods\Loader\Informed-1-0-123\MH_Informed.dll`.

+This mod loader is required as a bridge because Unity Mod Manager does not correctly handle `ReflectionTypeLoadException` as of version 0.24.2.
+Until it fixes that, it cannot load BepInEx compatible mods, and they shall not be installed through the GUI.